Alzheimer’s Society Corner

 All-Party Parliamentary Group on Dementia

-Kevin’s story: Alzheimer’s Society Companion calls were my lifeline
+Kevin’s story: Companion calls were my lifeline

-This Christmas, it is more important than ever to support everyone affected by dementia and help them through the winter months.
 Alzheimer’s Society have an emergency appeal to help support them to continue with companion calls, and to fund important research.

-A practical guide to patient and public involvement in lab-based research
+Patient and public involvement in lab-based research

 Podcast – Alzheimer’s Society keeping research going during a pandemic